 Join us for exclusive Women Centre Stage events online and at the theatre in 2022.

-Joining is easy, you can choose to make a single gift of $1000 today, or give in installments throughout 2022.
-You may also consider giving the gift of membership to a friend or family member, for Mother’s Day, a graduation present, or in memory of a loved one.
+Joining is easy, you can choose to make a single gift of $1000 today, or give in installments.
+You may also consider giving the gift of membership to a friend or family member, as a Birthday or graduation present, or in memory of a loved one.
 Click above to donate or call 416-203-6264 x 145.

 Members of THE WOMEN CENTRE STAGE program will receive:

 - One complimentary ticket to our exclusive Women Centre Stage event during the 2023 Her Words Festival where members of the program share a cocktail & conversation.